rednir/OsuSkinMixer/README.md

 It makes tinkering and editing skins a walk in the park, providing an easy to use interface that requires no prior knowledge of skinning.

 > [!NOTE]
-> Go to the [releases page](https://github.com/rednir/OsuSkinMixer/releases/latest/) to find downloads for other platforms.
+> Go to the [releases page](https://github.com/rednir/OsuSkinMixer/releases/latest/) to find downloads for other platforms or lazer.

 ## Features